gabrielliwerant/abrightcms/system/core/README.md

-# System Submodule for A Bright CMS
+# Core Submodule for A Bright CMS

 Intended for use with the A Bright CMS web application framework.
-Contains the core classes, config files, and lib submodule.
+Contains the core classes and dependencies necessary to run the framework.

 ## Requirements